 The deeper point

 This is the same pattern as “ship the integration before the customer.”
 The standard playbook says: defer the boring infrastructure work until someone is paying for it.
-Our position is: the boring infrastructure work is the actual product, because it is what determines whether the pilot conversation moves at the speed of demos or the speed of procurement.
+Our position is the opposite.
+The boring infrastructure work is the actual product, because it is what determines whether the pilot conversation moves at the speed of demos or the speed of procurement.
+We optimize for the latter to die.